Vishal-Singh-Panwar/Vishal-Singh-Panwar.github.io/_posts/2016-7-5-SwiftTypeInference.md

 ## UIColor convenience initialiser

 We still need to do the do the division by 255 while creating a `UIColor`.
-Wouldn't it be nice if just need to pass the r, g, b values in the function to create a `UIColor`.
+Wouldn't it be nice if we just need to pass the r, g, b values in the function to create a `UIColor`.

 I usually add below extension in my projects which makes creating `UIColor` very convenient.